-The basic approach of spatial economics goes as follows (refer to Figure 1).
+The basic approach of spatial economics goes as follows ( figure 1 ).
 For example, we witness today the spatial structure of Korea with the strong economic dominance of Seoul.
 Now, how did it come about?
 Consider two opposing forces: agglomeration forces that tend to pull economic activity towards particular locations, and dispersion forces that tend to push economic activities away from each other.
 A tug-of-war between these forces drives self-organization of spatial structures.
-The core-periphery structure consisting of the dominating core like Seoul and the rest of Korea as peripheral regions is a typical consequence *1.
+The core-periphery structure consisting of the dominating core like Seoul and the rest of Korea as peripheral regions is a typical consequence *1 .

 With changes in the economic environment, such as more advanced transportation and communication technology, and demographic change, the existing spatial structure eventually destabilizes, leading to self-reorganization toward new spatial structures.
 I understand that today's global crisis reflects a long-term transition of economic geography worldwide.
 Initially, after the industrial revolution, Europe was the core of the world economy for a long time.
 Then, during the first half of the 20th century, the United States emerged as the next core.
 And now, for the last couple of decades, East Asia has been emerging as the third core of the global economy, and it is during this period that the latest global crisis occurred.